 4 – Cold Shoe (Manfroto part #262)

-A sandbag full of lead on your light stand legs will also help keep it stable and prevent it from tipping over, protecting your connections and gear.
+Also, a sandbag full of lead is always a great idea.
+I use them on location on my light stand legs to help keep my light stable and to prevent it from tipping over and breaking.

 5 – Monopod

 Any monopod will do, but usually I’m holding the light stick with one hand and my camera with another.
 For that reason I want the lightest monopod I can get.
 As much as I hate buying any kind of gear at WalMart, I did find a $9 monopod there which has become my favorite monopod for this one purpose.

 I would never trust a camera on this, but for as a light stick, it is perfect.
 It is lightweight and small, and with some gaffer tape you can change the way it feels in your hands.

 6 – Light Stand